aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/200-lab-07-session-manager.md

 {{% notice warning %}}
 Further configuration should be done, if intended to use SSM Session Manager outside of this workshop.
-See recommendations and link to documentation bellow.
+See recommendations See recommendations and documentation links below for further details.
 {{% /notice %}}

 ##### Recommendations: